YoannPa/BiocompR/README.md

 * `ggeigenvector()` - Creates an eigenvector plot using ggplot2.
 * `ggpanel.corr()` - Plots results of correlation test between a single variable and multiple others as jittered scatter plot divided into 4 different panels.
 * `ggvolcano.corr()` - Plots results of correlation test between a single variable and multiple others as volcano plot.
+* `ks.plot()` - Computes pairwise Kolmogorov-Smirnov tests on a matrix and display results in a fused plot.
 * `plot.col.sidebar()` - Creates a colored side annotation bars in ggplot2.
 * `resize.grobs()` - Resizes heights or widths of multiple grobs based on a given grob dimensions.
 * `sunset()` - Draws a sunset plot showing the completeness of a dataset.